 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.

 Curriculum coverage

-Pupils are taught about the issues surrounding sharing information including personal details and images as part of our RHE curriculum and computing programmes.
-Teaching covers the
+Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our RSE curriculum and computing programmes.
+Teaching covers the following in relation to the sharing of nudes and semi-nudes: